-Remember that to rename the folder.
+Remember to rename the folder.
 You have to select the folder and click on its name once as if you are doing this in a directory on your hard drive.

 Access via CPanel To Resolve (localhost is currently unable to handle this request. http error 500)

-It is reasonable that you do not have access to an FTP client or do not have a user account.
+It is possible that you do not have access to an FTP client or do not have a user account.
 In this case, you can do this through the control panel of your hosting service provider.

 Here you have to access the “File Manager” icon and follow the same steps as in the previous point: you have to find the same folder and rename it with the same name.

-Check with your hosting provider.
+Check with your hosting provider

 Even if you haven’t resolved the error with any of the solutions offered or find that PHP memory’s overuse causes the error.
 It’s best to contact your hosting provider.
 Please try again in a few minutes.
 Get started and fix it.